vanderbilt-data-science/ai-winter/README.md

 Video recordings of these workshops can be found at the links below:

 ### AI with Transformers
-Note: Titles of the records may say "Office Hours," but they are of the course.

 #### Week 1: Python for AI
 [VU Python for AI](https://github.com/vanderbilt-data-science/p4ai-essentials/):